JayeCribb/JayeCribb.github.io/_posts/2016-11-20-IMDB_ratings.md

+---
+layout: post
+title: Predicting IMDB Film ratings
+date: 20/11/16
+---

 # Executive Report

 **The aim of the following report is to examine what factors lead to certain ratings for movies.
 From these factors a model can then be produced to accurately predict ratings for films.
-The accuracy of the model will be judged on how well the model performs in its predictions, indicated by the R2 score **
+The accuracy of the model will be judged on how well the model performs in its predictions, indicated by the R2 score**

 **Approach:**